hhasheminia/Lectures/README.md

 # Lectures
-This is a placeholder for data science lectures. this is another case
+This is a placeholder for data science lectures.